GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 See [alert dated 2024-01-10](./#sentinel-2-contiguity-fix-reprocessing-commenced) for more details.
 :::

+## 2024-02-15: Upcoming changes to DEA Geomedian, Median Absolute Deviation and other derivative products

+The Geoscience Australia [Landsat Geometric Median and Median Absolute Deviation](/data/product/dea-geometric-median-and-median-absolute-deviation-landsat) Collection 3 products v3.1.0 are undergoing a major upgrade which will be released shortly as v4.0.0.

+Find out the details [here](https://communication.ga.gov.au/link/id/zzzz65cd75b153a33890Pzzzz61de67bd94bfe861/page.html).

 ## 2024-01-24: Water Observations and Fractional Cover Percentiles 2023 annual summaries released

 See [DEA Water Observations Statistics (Landsat)](/data/product/dea-water-observations-statistics-landsat/?tab=history)